 Here are a few examples of what I’ve captured:

 This praying mantis was in our yard, too.
-We see a lot of them, as they tend to hide in the long grass near our house.
+We see a lot of these insects, as they tend to hide in the long grass near the house.

-These little birds were still in their nest when a friend found them during a swim party at her house.
+Think you can only find floaties at a pool party?
+Think again!
+These baby robins were still in their nest when at a friend spotted them during a get-together at her house.
 The nest was in a young tree and low enough for us to look right inside.

+On a road trip?
 You never know what you might find on the wall of a gas station.
-We had pulled off an interstate that ran through the mountains in Tennessee and found this moth.
+We pulled off an interstate that ran through the mountains in Tennessee and found this imperial moth.

 Imperial Moth